PVAT1187/DeadlyBouncyBalls_Game/README.md

 # Deadly Bouncy Balls (C++ / SFML Game)

 A fast-paced mini game where the player controls a rectangle and must dodge bouncing balls that move, collide, and split over time.
-Designed to explore game mechanics, real-time physics, entity handling, and game loop architecture while working with the SFML multimedia framework.

 ---

 ## Design Overview
 This project was created to practice essential game development concepts using modern C++ and SFML.
-The goal was to build a minimal yet complete game system featuring dynamic entity interactions, physics-based movement, and real-time collision handling.
+The goal was to build a minimal yet complete game system featuring game mechanics, game states management, dynamic entity interactions, physics-based movement, real-time collision handling, and UI navigation
-   - Game Mechanics: Implements a continuous game loop that updates movement, handles physics, detects collisions, and          renders each frame
+   - Game Mechanics: Implements a continuous game loop architecture that updates movement, handles physics, detects and          resolves collisions, and renders each frame
    - Physics Simulation: Balls move with velocity, bounce off walls, collide with each other, and split into smaller,            faster balls over time
-   - Entity Handling: Uses dedicated classes (Ball, BallManager, Player) to modularize gameplay logic
+   - Entity Handling: Modular gameplay structure with dedicated classes for Player, Ball, and BallManager
+   - Screen Management: Multiple game screens such as Start Screen, Gameplay Screen, and Game Over Screen for game states        manager
+   - Overlays: Interactive overlays for instructions and pause menu using clickable text buttons
    - Visual Effects: Balls blink as a visual warning before splitting, enhancing player feedback and game feel
-   - Framework Integration: Demonstrates use of SFML’s rendering, input handling, vector math, and timing systems
+   - Framework Integration: Demonstrates use of SFML’s real-time rendering, drawable shapes, vector math, and timing systems

 ---

 ## Design Goals
 - Provide an engaging and reactive gameplay experience based on dodging mechanics
-- Implement a scalable and modular architecture separating physics, rendering, and game state logic
+- Implement a scalable and modular architecture separating UI and core gameplay
-- Explore real-time game loops, delta-time movement, and entity-based interactions
+- Explore real-time game loops, physics handling, delta-time movement, entity-based interactions, game states management,     and UI navigaton
-- Build familiarity with SFML as a multimedia/game development framework
+- Build familiarity with SFML as a game development framework
 - Allow room for future enhancements such as UI, scoring, sound effects, or additional mechanics

 ---